- duration 5.5 hours

-- Wine tasting paired with samples of sliced cured meats, bruschetta and salami
+- Wine tasting paired with some snacks

 - Travel by GT coach or minivan with air conditioning